CodingItWrong/outsidein.dev/docs/react/4-edge-cases.md

 - We define a stubbed API with a `loadRestaurants` method that returns a Promise.
 The function passed to the promise never calls its arguments, so the Promise never resolves or rejects.
 This is okay, because for this test we want to test what happens *before* the Promise resolves.
 - We set up a store with the restaurants reducer with that API.
-- We dispatch the loadRestaurants action.
-This time we don't need to `await` it.
+- We dispatch the `loadRestaurants` async action.
+This time we don't need to `await` it, because we want to check the state immediately upon it returning, *before* it resolves.
 - We check the state of the `loading` flag to confirm that it's `true` after we initiate a load.

 Our test fails, as we expect: